quattor/quattor.github.com/documentation/14.8.0/components/useraccess/index.md

 can get into a machine.
 Currently it configures Kerberos access, SSH public keys access and specific services via ACLs.

-It is meant to replace (and improve) ncm-access\_control .
+It is meant to replace (and improve) ncm-access_control.
 It provides much cleaner interface, way better documentation and far better granularity support.
 It rocks, really! ;)